What is Shareholder Protection?

 According to research from Legal & General…

-- 58% of businesses had no formal agreement to establish what would happen in the event of the death or critical illness of a business owner
+- Over half of businesses had no formal agreement to establish what would happen in the event of the death or critical illness of a business owner

 If a business partner dies without making specific provisions for their share of the business their interest in the company will likely pass to their estate.
 The family then has two alternatives: